-Haligonians have shown we can talk a good game, but can we actually follow through when it’s our own little darlings?
+Haligonians have shown we can talk a good game, but can we actually follow through when it’s our own children?
 When our toddler is the one at risk of falling six feet through the air off a cement sculpture, or a tree, are we still okay with it?

 This past May saw Tim Gill, an independent researcher and writer, from London, England, in Halifax speaking to a packed house about the benefits of what he terms “risky play”.
 He manages the website www.rethinkingchildhood.com and believes children have a natural inclination for “adventure and uncertainty” that should be encouraged, not discouraged.
 He says permitting a level of risk in play can increase the confidence and capability in children as they grow; and he is on a mission to encourage parents to, as he says, “untie those apron strings.”

 “No child would ever learn to walk or ride a bike if they were not strongly driven to go from what they know and can do easily to what they cannot yet do,” he explains, “When the adults around them take a balanced approach, kids get the chance to learn for themselves how to be resilient in the face of everyday challenges.”